 In Maryland, where there is overwhelming support from most representatives, Governor Larry Hogan has increased funding to arts organizations within the state to the tune of $20 million last year, and allocated an additional one million dollars to the budget for next year, countering the national trend.

-ARHU and the university at-large have been advocating for continued commitment to fund the NEA and the NEH through numerous efforts.
+ARHU and the university at-large have been advocating for continued commitment to funding the NEA and the NEH through numerous efforts.

 Her office prepared materials for the legislators that logged details of the humanities at work in Maryland, detailing the $28 million of NEA and $29 million of NEH funding allocated to programs and organizations throughout the state.
 Additionally, the University of Maryland participated in Advocacy Day on the Hill, discussing the state of public humanities efforts and lobbying the Maryland delegation of the Congress to bolster their overwhelming support of the arts and humanities in the state.